 Specifications of Available Oracles #

-to represent a set of available oracles.
+This file defines a type OracleSpec to represent a set of available oracles.

-The available oracles are all indexed by some (potentially infinite) indexing set ι
+The available oracles are all indexed by some (potentially infinite) indexing set ι,

-a pair of types domain i
+and for each index i a pair of types domain i and range i.

 We also define a number of basic oracle constructions: